 In our assessment we check this:

-• That organisations that are granted funding for payroll costs are registered as employers with the Swedish Tax Agency.
+• That organisations who are granted funding for salary costs are registered as employers with the Swedish Tax Agency.
 If such registration does not exist when we make a decision, you must be able to show that a notification has been made.
 We do not approve retroactive registration.

 • That organisations is not insolvent, or undergoing liquidation or corporate restructuring.
 You must also not have any significant unpaid debts with the Swedish Enforcement Authority.